-In the midst of the high civilian contentions and recondum demands, a group of Aceh women convened in February 2000 the first All Acehnese Women Congress of Duek Pakat Inong Aceh attended by 437 women from across this province.
+In the midst of the high civilian contentions and referendum demands, a group of Aceh women convened in February 2000 the first All Acehnese Women Congress of Duek Pakat Inong Aceh attended by 437 women from across this province.
 Women activists led by Naimah Hasan walked a fine line,8 taking a neutral position between the demands for referendum (inviting independence) or for re-integration with Indonesia.
 They also had to convince both the military and the rebel leaders of their neutrality and the importance of their Duek Pakat.
-Several women leaders, for example, had to sneak into the jungle to meet the late GAM military commander Tengku Abdullah Syafi'i in his hide-out in order to solicit his blessing for their congress and to request the participation of the GAM female combat wing known as the inong balee (lit. 'female widowers'), even while the military was circling the area in order to capture him dead or alive.9 Intimidation, terror and coercion for or against the existing options of plebiscite and re-integration were among the challenges faced by the organisers and participants of this congress.
-Some participants even walked out during the deliberations accusing the Duek Pakat of having been hijacked by the reintegration camp, while one outsider told a student participant: "you are dead if the congress recommends a referendum."
-What was interesting about this congress is the fact that women in Aceh were among the first to demand that "the Aceh conflict be resolved through dialogue and nonviolent means."
+Several women leaders, for example, had to sneak into the jungle to meet the late GAM military commander Tengku Abdullah Syafi'i in his hide-out in order to solicit his blessing for their congress and to request the participation of the GAM female combat wing known as the inong balee (lit. 'female widowers'). even while the military was circling the area in order to capture him dead or alive.9 Intimidation, terror and coercion for or against the existing options of plebiscite and re-integration were among the challenges faced by the organisers and participants of this congress.
+Some participants even walked out during the deliberations accusing the Duek Pakat of having been hijacked by the reintegration camp, while one outsider told a student participant: "you are dead if the congress recommends a referendum."10 What was interesting about this congress is the fact that women in Aceh were among the first to demand that "the Aceh conflict be resolved through dialogue and nonviolent means."
 They were also the first to request the quota of 30 percent women representation in politics and decision-making, long before the issue was debated at the national level in Indonesia.
-The Duek Pakat also publicly registered women's support for the implementation of sharī ah law, requesting a form of Islamic juristic practice friendly toward women.12 the students how to solve differing points of view in a democratic manner."
+The Duek Pakat also publicly registered women's support for the implementation of sharī ah law, requesting a form of Islamic juristic practice friendly toward women.

+Praise for this deliberative council of women was great.
+The late Acehnese historian M. Gade Ismail was quoted by the Jakarta Post: "The most valuable thing to come out of the Duek Pakat ... is that women are showing us men and the students how to solve differing points of view in a democratic manner."
 Another person spoke of the Duek Pakat in the context of "Acehnese women map the future."
 Indeed at the time when the voices of moderation were absent, these women filled the gap.
 When the Acehnese were polarised between the rival camps of referendum and that of re-integration, women initiated a middle way by concentrating on the process rather than the result.
 They insisted that whether it be merdeka through referendum, or reaffirmation of Aceh's connection with Jakarta, the issue had to be debated in a non-violent manner.
 Women's capacity to negotiate their presumed victimhood by turning it into strength, guided the path of their society and country.
 The voices of women in this Duek Pakat became a turning point, for since then many have followed the example set by these courageous women in their demands for negotiation and for seeking a peaceful means to resolve the Aceh conflict.